Intersection Types for a Computational Lambda-Calculus with Global State: Intersection Type Assignment System

-\begin{remark} In comparison to the theory $\Th_S$ in \cite{deLiguoroT21a,deLiguoroT21b} the key difference is that in those papers there was no distinction among $\omegaS$ and $ \tuple{\ell : \omegaD}$ since they were equated in the theory.
+\begin{remark} In comparison to \cite{deLiguoroT21a}, the key difference is that in the cited paper there was no distinction among $\omegaS$ and $ \tuple{\ell : \omegaD}$ since they were equated in the theory.
 The present change essentially amounts to dropping such an equation.
-This reflects at the level of types that the semantics of a store $s$ such as $\ell \not \in \dom{s}$ must be different than the semantics of some $s'$ such that $\lkp{\ell}{s'} = V$ even if the meaning of $V$ is the bottom of $\DinftyS$, as it is the case e.g. when $V \equiv \Omega_c$.
-In fact in such a case we have $\ell \in \dom{s'}$.
+This reflects at the level of types that the semantics of a store $s$ such as $\ell \not \in \dom{s}$ must be different than the semantics of some $s'$ such that $\lkp{\ell}{s'} = V$ even if the meaning of $V$ is the bottom of $\DinftyS$, for example when $V \equiv \lambda x. \Omega_c$; in fact, in such a case we have $\ell \in \dom{s'}$.
 This is further clarified by the subsequent definition and lemma, where the concept of the domain of a store is extended to store types. \end{remark}

 The following definition will be useful in technical development, and more precisely in the side condition of rule $\setR$ of the typing system.

 \begin{definition} For any $\sigma \in \Lang_S$ define $\dom{\sigma} \subseteq \Label$ by: